FAQ Counsellors

 Camp manager positions are usually filled by our Oldies who have worked with us before.
 However, if you have prior experience in camp settings and have held a leadership role with another organisation, we’d be happy to consider you for the role.

 The minimum age for counsellors is 18.
-There is no maximum age, but we have experienced that a big age differences within a team can sometimes be challenging.
+There is no maximum age, but we have experienced that big age differences within a team can sometimes be challenging.
 As a result, we aim to create teams that are similar in age.
 Most of our counsellors are between 18 and 30 years old.

 It is generally possible to work together in the camp, and we will do our best to accommodate your wishes.
 However, this depends on your availability and the need for counsellors during that time.
 Please note that each of you must submit a separate application.